objcio/articles/2014-09-10-power-of-swift.md

 author: "<a href=\"https://twitter.com/chriseidhof\">Chris Eidhof</a>"
 ---

 Before writing anything else, I have to admit I'm very biased: I love Swift.
 I think it's the best thing that happened to the Cocoa ecosystem since I started.
 I want to let you know why I think this by sharing my experiences with Swift, Objective-C, and Haskell.
-This article is not really about any best practices (at the moment of writing, Swift is much too young to have any established best practices), but rather about showing some examples where Swift really shines.
+This article is not really about any best practices (at the moment of writing, Swift is much too young to have any established best practices), but rather about showing some examples of where Swift really shines.

-To give some personal background: before being a full-time programmer on the iOS and Mac platforms, I spent a few years doing lots of Haskell (among other functional programming languages).
+To give some personal background: before being a full-time programmer on the iOS and OS X platforms, I spent a few years doing lots of Haskell (among other functional programming languages).
 I still think Haskell is one of the most beautiful languages I've worked with.
 However, I switched to Objective-C because I believed (and still believe) that the iOS platform is the most exciting platform to work on.
-In the beginning, it was a bit frustrating for me to be working in Objective-C, but I learned to love it.
+Admittedly, in the beginning it was a bit frustrating for me to be working in Objective-C, but I learned to love it.

 When Apple announced Swift during WWDC, I got really excited.
 I haven't been so excited about any new technology announcement in years.
 After looking at the documentation, I realized that Swift allows us to use all the existing knowledge from functional languages, yet still integrate seamlessly with Cocoa APIs.
 I think the combination of these two features is very unique: there is no other language that melds both things together so well.
-Looking at a language like Haskell, it's rather hard to call Objective-C APIs, and looking at Objective-C, it's rather hard to do functional programming.
+Looking at a language like Haskell, it's rather difficult to call Objective-C APIs, and looking at Objective-C, it's rather difficult to do functional programming.

 I learned functional programming during my time at Utrecht University.
 Because I learned it in the context of academia, I wasn't too overwhelmed by the complicated terminology used: monads, applicative functors, and lots of other things.
 I think the naming is one big stumbling block for people who want to get into functional programming.

 Not only is the naming different, but also the style.
 Being Objective-C programmers, we're used to object-oriented programming.
 And because most languages are either using object-oriented programming or a similar style, we can read most code in most languages.
 Not so much when reading functional programming—it might look like complete gibberish when you're not used to it.

 Why would you use functional programming, then?
 It's weird, people are not used to it, and it takes quite a while to learn.
-Also, you can already solve any problem with object-oriented programming, so there's no need to learn anything new.
+Also, you can already solve any problem with object-oriented programming, so there's no need to learn anything new, right?

 For me, functional programming is just another tool in the toolbox.
 It's a very powerful tool that changed the way I think about programming.
 It can be extremely useful when solving problems.
 For most problems, object-oriented programming is great.
 But for others, solving the problem functionally might save you massive amounts of time and energy.